-Review OPT eligibility to ensure you qualify for Post-Completion OPT.
-You must file Form I-765 while in the United States.
+Review OPT eligibility to ensure you qualify for Post-Completion OPT by choosing one of the following options:

 Prepare your OPT Application Forms and supporting documents.

-- Complete OPT I-20 Request Form [PDF].
-Save it as a PDF document.
-Scanned copies will not be accepted.
+- Complete the OPT I-20 Request form and save it as a PDF document.

 - Complete Form G-1145 - Typed only

 - Complete Form I-765 — Type the complete form except for the signature.

 - Prepare a personal check, cashier’s check, or money order payable to: U.S. Department of Homeland Security.
 Review instructions here.
 For all other payment options visit the USCIS website, where you can also confirm current applicable fees.

 - Prepare two recent U.S. passport-style photos.
 See USCIS Photo Requirements for guidelines.